smart-on-fhir/health-cards/FAQ/patient-onboarding.md

 ## Where do I get a SMART Health Card?
 Any organization that has your information might be able to issue you a SMART Health Card.
 That might be the lab, clinic, pharmacy, or site where you got your COVID-19 vaccine or lab test.
 The place that gives you the card “signs” it digitally, which helps ensure the data is correct and hasn’t been tampered with.

+## How do SMART Health Cards protect my privacy?
+You are in control of sharing, or not sharing, your SMART Health Card.
+If you have a printed SMART Health Card, you can destroy the piece of paper.
+If you have a SMART Health Card on your phone, you control with whom you share your data.
+You control if you want to download your SMART Health Card into an app of your choosing—or not.

+SMART Health Cards contain only your name, date of birth, country, and information about your COVID-19 immunization or lab results.
+They do not contain your phone number, address, a government-issued identifier, or any other information about your health.

+Your data is stored only within the barcode itself.
+It is not stored in any computer systems other than the system for the organization that gave you the barcode.

 ## How can I use a SMART Health Card?
 Your SMART Health Card contains information about you.
 You control who your SMART Health Card is shared with and how it’s shared.
 You might receive a SMART Health Card printed on a piece of paper or electronically from your doctor's office.